 Very high-end financial advisors offer tax-loss harvesting for their clients, but the enormous complexity of the task usually limits them to doing it once a year.
 In contrast, Wealthfront’s software looks for losses to harvest on a daily basis.
 Looking for losses on a daily basis could harvest significantly more losses which would create a much greater after tax benefit.

-A couple of weeks ago we introduced a fully automated financial planning experience.
-Prior to its availability, the only way to get a financial plan was to hire a financial planner.
+Wealthfront offers a fully automated financial planning experience.
+For many investors, the only way to get a financial plan was to hire a financial planner.
 But many planners have an investment minimum of $1 million.
 And even then, what you get isn’t quite as personalized as you might be led to believe.
 Most financial planners rely on one of a small group of commercially available software packages that were written more than a decade ago.
 Work with a planner typically starts with an interview, where your planner, prompted by the software, asks you basic questions, like how much you spend or save each month.
 If you’re like most people, you probably have to guess the answers.
 The process continues, with more meetings and revisions, with the final plan taking several weeks to produce.

 In contrast, with our automated financial planning, no interview is required, and you get your plan right away.
 We use our software to access data from your financial accounts to figure out your spending and saving patterns; no interview, and no guessing, is required.
 And your plan is produced on the spot.
 Not only are your results immediate, but they are interactive.
 You can even work with your plan on your mobile phone while you’re waiting for a train or sitting in a coffee shop.
 Best of all, our financial planning is free for Wealthfront clients.